iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## New in version 1.1.12
+Thanks to neegool, can now ignore devices.
+To do this, add "IgnoreDevices" to your config file, which is an array of strings.
 ## New in version 1.1.11
 Added continuous polling for garage doors.

+## New in version 1.1.10
 When polling lock, update target state.

 ## New in version 1.1.9